Koeharu!

 Koeharu! (声春っ!) is a Japanese television series starring members of the idol group Hinatazaka46.
-The show follows the students daily lives as they attend a voice acting school.
+The show follows the daily lives of students at a voice acting school.
 The show aired on Nippon TV at 1:00 AM to 1:30 AM on Thursdays, and was available on Hulu Japan after it finished airing.
 The series is the third television series to feature Hinatazaka46, after Re:Mind and Dasada, but Koeharu! is the first to not include every member.

 Premise

-Meiko Hinowa (Mirei Sasaki) decides to enroll in a voice acting academy named "Kirameki Academy" to audition for a role in her favorite manga series that is getting an anime adaptation.
+Meiko Hinowa (Mirei Sasaki) decides to enroll in a voice acting school named Kirameki Academy to audition for a role in her favorite manga series that is about to be adapted into an anime.
 She befriends people at her dormitory and school as they all work towards their dream roles.